Weight Loss

 So, the choice between Ozempic vs Wegovy may come down to which one you qualify for based on your health history.
 If you have type 2 diabetes, Ozempic may be the right fit.
 If you have obesity or overweight but don’t have type 2 diabetes, you may want to explore Wegovy as a potential option for weight loss.

-Still not sure if you qualify based on your weight?
+Still not sure if you qualify for Ozempic based on your weight?
 Ozempic isn’t approved for weight loss, so there isn’t a specific weight requirement for Ozempic.
 Wegovy, on the other hand, does outline certain weight requirements in its approved labeling.
 While not a perfect tool, body mass index (BMI) is commonly used by healthcare professionals to assess body size.
 BMI is calculated based on a person’s height and weight.
 Overweight is a BMI of 25 to 29.9, and obesity is a BMI of 30 or greater.
 BMI calculators are available online, like on the CDC and NIH websites, to help you determine your BMI.

 Any licensed healthcare provider can prescribe Ozempic.
 This most often includes physicians, physician assistants/associates (PAs), and nurse practitioners (NPs) in primary care (general practice or family medicine).
 You can also get an Ozempic prescription from a specialist, such as an endocrinologist or weight loss (bariatric) specialist.
 Many providers offer telehealth consultations and other online weight loss services, though an in-person exam or lab work may be required for treatment.